bbc/bmx/docs/audio_definition_model.md

 The process of mapping Wave+ADM to MXF+ADM is basically as follows:

 - A \<chna\> chunk is converted to a ADM_CHNASubDescriptor descriptor in each track using the audio channel mapping defined by the `--track-map` option
-- The `--wave-chunk` and `--adm-wave-chunk` options are used to select the (non-builtin) chunks to transfer to the MXF file
+- The `--wave-chunks` and `--adm-wave-chunk` options are used to select the (non-builtin) chunks to transfer to the MXF file
     - The builtin chunks that can't be selected are: \<JUNK\>, \<ds64\>, \<fmt\>, \<fact\>, \<bext\>, \<data\> and \<chna\>
     - The chunk data is copied into MXF generic streams and each will have a RIFFChunkDefinitionSubDescriptor associated with it
     - Audio tracks containing channels originating from the input file will reference all the chunks from that input file using RIFFChunkReferencesSubDescriptors
-- The `--adm-wave-chunk` option is also used to signal that the chunk contains ADM audio metadata.
-Profile and level labels can be provided with the option
+- The `--adm-wave-chunk` option is the same as `--wave-chunks`, except that it is for one chunk only (but can be used multiple times) and signals that the chunk contains ADM audio metadata.
+    - Profile and level labels can be provided with the option
-    - A ADMAudioMetadataSubDescriptor descriptor is created, alongside the RIFFChunkDefinitionSubDescriptor, to identify these ADM audio metadata chunks.
-This descriptor holds the profile and level labels to which the metadata complies
+    - A ADMAudioMetadataSubDescriptor descriptor is created and it sits alongside the RIFFChunkDefinitionSubDescriptor.
-- ADM Soundfield Group labels are required to reference the chunk containing ADM audio metadata and described using a ADMAudioMetadataSubDescriptor descriptor.
-The ADM `chunk_id` property is used in the labels text file to identify the chunk data and it is converted to the MXF generic stream ID
+- ADM Soundfield Group labels are required to reference a chunk containing ADM audio metadata.
+The audio labels text file provides a `chunk_id` property for identifing the chunk containing ADM audio metadata.
+    - The chunk needs to identified as containing ADM audio metadata using a ADMAudioMetadataSubDescriptor descriptor.
+    - The chunk ID is converted to the MXF generic stream ID as part of the file creation process.

 ## Creating a Wave+ADM sample file